Didache: Matthew and the Didache

 Significant similarities between the Didache and the Gospel of Matthew have been found as these writings share words, phrases, and motifs.
-There is also an increasing reluctance of modern scholars to support the thesis that the Didache used Matthew.
 This close relationship between these two writings might suggest that both documents were created in the same historical and geographical setting.

 One argument that suggests a common environment is that the community of both the Didache and the gospel of Matthew was probably composed of Jewish Christians from the beginning.

 The Two Ways teaching (Didache 1–6) may also have served as a pre-baptismal instruction within the community of the Didache and Matthew.
 Furthermore, the correspondence of the Trinitarian baptismal formula in the Didache and Matthew (Didache 7 and Matthew 28:19) as well as the similar shape of the Lord's Prayer (Didache 8 and Matthew 6:5–13) appear to reflect the use of similar oral traditions.
 Finally, both the community of the Didache (Didache 11–13) and Matthew (Matthew 7:15–23; 10:5–15, 40–42; 24:11,24) were visited by itinerant apostles and prophets, some of whom were heterodox.

+The relationship between the two documents continues to be debated with vigor.